eugen-paul/ProblemsPython/RefactorMe.md

 As an alternative, a solution with OrderedDict should be implemented.

+## 958. Check Completeness of a Binary Tree
+Check sample solution.

 ## 2306.
 Naming a Company
 Refactor it.
 The solution is supposed to be faster and consume less memory.